I'm Aislinn (she/her).

 I'm a PhD student in the Centre for Language Evolution at the University of Edinburgh, supervised by Professor Jennifer Culbertson and Professor Simon Kirby.
 I use behavioural experiments and computational modelling to study the evolution of linguistic structure.

-• What kinds of pressures and biases operating during language production might help explain typological universals?
+• What kinds of pressures and biases operating during language production might help explain cross-linguistic regularities?

-• How do languages achieve an optimal trade-off when these biases pull in different directions from those operating during comprehension or learning?
+• How do languages achieve an optimal trade-off when production biases pull in different directions from those operating during comprehension or learning?

 My research is funded by the Scottish Graduate School of Social Science (an ESRC doctoral training programme).

 Before my PhD, I did an MSc in Evolution of Language and Cognition, also at the University of Edinburgh (2020-21).
-I received my bachelor's degree in Linguistics from Newcastle University (2010-13).
+I received my bachelor's degree in Linguistics from Newcastle University in 2013.
+In the intervening period, I was working in higher education policy and public sector communications.

 Publications